Gray Matter LogoGray Matter Workshop

 2. Select "Connect to Robot" from the menu

-3. Enter your team number or robot IP address (e.g., roborio-TEAM-frc.local)
+3. Enter your team number or robot address

 πŸ“₯ Post-Match Log Analysis

-4. Select the logs you want to download (newest at top)
+3. Select the logs to download (newest at top)

-7. Add line graphs or use 3D field view for analysis
+5. Add line graphs or use the 3D field view for analysis

 AdvantageScope Pro Tips

-• Overlay multiple signals: Compare target vs actual values on same graph
+• Overlay multiple signals: compare target vs actual on the same graph

-• Video sync: Sync log data with match video for context
+• Video sync: line log data up with match video

-• Save layouts: Create reusable dashboard layouts for quick analysis
+• Save layouts: reusable dashboards for quick analysis

 AdvantageScope Documentation